-Why is everyone talking about Nigeria and #EndSARS?
+Why are people talking about Nigeria and #EndSARS?

 Another hashtag has emerged this week: #LekkiMassacre.

-Just after the sun lowered on Tuesday, protesters say streetlights suddenly went out in the Lekki toll gate plaza.
+Just after dusk on Tuesday, protesters say streetlights suddenly went out in the Lekki toll gate plaza.
 The crowd was singing the national anthem when Nigerian security forces approached and opened fire, witnesses and human rights groups said.

 “All I heard was bullets — left, right and center,” a 37-year-old man who recorded a live Instagram video at the demonstration told The Post.

-Ten died, according to a tally from Amnesty International, and hundreds were wounded.
+Ten people died, according to a tally by Amnesty International, and hundreds were wounded.
 (Two more died that evening in another Lagos neighborhood called Alausa, researchers said.)

 “CCTV cameras at the Lekki toll gate, where #EndSARS protesters had been camped for two weeks, were removed by government officials and the electricity was cut — a clear attempt to hide evidence,” the organization said in a statement, citing witness reports.